 See, Italians eat food that tastes good; in fact, it is their God(s)-given right.
 There are Italians who cannot eat gluten.
 As I mentioned in the first post in this series, Italians who can’t eat gluten are not shamed like gluten-free Americans often are in the states, they are pitied.
 In fact, it is treated as a serious health condition.
 Here, no one cares if you have Celiac or are “just intolerant”, they are both treated the same, with respect and care.
 Indeed, you can purchase gluten-free foods at the pharmacies here.
 Italians feel bad for you if you can’t eat gluten, and they do their best to help you in your sorrow by making very delicious gluten-free pasta and bread, and often pizza too.
 The national health care also gives stipends to people who have to eat gluten-free due to the extra expense.
 For no one should live devoid of these foods.
 It isn’t right.
 It isn’t La Dolce Vita.
-This illustrates the importance of traditionally gluten foods in the diet, and how those who cannot have gluten now eat their gluten-free counterparts, still full of carbs.
+This illustrates the importance of traditionally gluten foods in the diet, and how those who cannot have gluten now eat their gluten-free counterparts.
+Which are still full of carbs.

 Some people, who can’t eat gluten in the states, can eat it here.
 I am not sure why, but I would wager that it has less to do with the gluten and more to do with GMOs and Roundup (both banned in Italy, and most of Europe), but that is a whole other can of worms.